notofonts/khojki/fontbakery/googlefonts-NotoSerifKhojki-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- Nukta_auMatra-khoj
+	- Nukta_aiMatrakhoj

-	- k_ra_uMatra-khoj.alt
+	- Nukta_auMatrakhoj

-	- dblsectionmark.alt
+	- Nukta_eMatrakhoj

-	- Nukta_eMatra-khoj
+	- Nukta_oMatrakhoj

 	- NullMark

-	- sh_ra_iMatra-khoj
+	- dblsectionmark.alt

-	- sh_ra_uMatra-khoj
+	- k_ra_uMatrakhoj.alt

-	- sh_ra_iiMatra-khoj
+	- rakar_rVocalicMatra

-	- nbspace
+	- sh_ra_iMatrakhoj

-	- Nukta_oMatra-khoj
+	- sh_ra_iiMatrakhoj

-	- And 4 more.
+	- And 3 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]